 - Mega Man switches hands with his gun depending on which way he faces, even while charging.

-- An upgrade in Mega Man X 2 and X3 took this to its logical conclusion, and let you charge both arms simultaneously.
+- An upgrade in Mega Man X2 and Mega Man X3 took this to its logical conclusion, and let you charge both arms simultaneously.

 - Interestingly enough, this is referenced in Super Adventure Rockman, where Rock uses the twin Mega Busters to defeat the Big Bad.

-- This animation error carries over to X's knock-off Expys, Pantheons.
-They have arm cannons on one hand, but it always gets switched every time they change direction.
+- This animation error carries over to X's knock-off Expies, Mega Man Zero's Pantheons.
+They have arm cannons or stun batons on one hand, but it always gets switched every time they change direction.

-- This was actually Lampshaded in Bob and George.
-George, who is a recolored Mega Man, has to wear an eye patch and realizes that the thing changes what eye it's on depending on the direction he's facing (Stupid sprite comic).
+- This was actually lampshaded in Bob and George.
+George, who is a recolored Mega Man, has to wear an eye patch at one point and realizes that the thing changes what eye it's on depending on the direction he's facing (Stupid sprite comic); he admits in the commentary that he even went out of his way to keep the tools in Dr. Light's hands consistent to intentionally contrast playing the trope straight with the eyepatch a week later.
+It was further parodied in a fan edit, where George's eyepatch still changes sides, but his eye injury doesn't.◊

-- This is sort of handwaved in Marvel Vs Capcom 2.
+- This is sort of handwaved in Marvel vs. Capcom 2: New Age of Heroes.
 Apparently he can turn both of his hands into busters.
-Also somewhat handwaved by Roll, who pulls out a buster and attaches it to her arm.
+Also somewhat handwaved by Roll, who pulls out a buster and attaches it to her arm rather than turning her arm into a buster.

-- Played straight: The main character Quote always holds the current weapon in his left hand when facing right, and visa versa.
+- In Cave Story, the main character always holds the current weapon in his left hand when facing right, and visa versa.

 - In Klonoa's side-scrolling platformer games for the GBA, the Pac-Man logo on his hat changes sides.
 This is made more obvious by story scenes and some of his front and rear sprites showing that it only appears on one side.